PenCue/devprocess/docs/git-branching-model.md

    1. no shipping of code

-   2. each customer gets its own instance*.
+   2. each customer gets its own instance.

-      1. simplifies data ownership and integration with landscape.
+      1. simplifies data ownership and integration with customer landscape.

-      [^*]: We still call it SAAS

 2. Continuous integration and deployment CI/CD of releases.